andresmaopal/workshop-hugo-cust-360/workshop/content/soldeployment/_index.en.md

 pre = "<b>1. </b>"
 +++

-Solution deployment with AWS CloudFormation - AWS Account required
+Solution deployment with [AWS CloudFormation](https://aws.amazon.com/cloudformation/?nc1=h_ls), you will need an AWS Account, you can to [create one AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?refid=em_127222) if you don't have one yet.

+If you are in an AWS Event the AWS team will provide you credentials for the account to use.

+In this module you will:

-Create required Resources, key pair and VPC endpoint.
+- Create required key pair and VPC endpoint.

-Deploy Clouformation
+- Deploy Clouformation, to deploy the whole set of components and data generator.